martacds/CorkOakDB/README.md

 ### edit_GFF
 Script to alter the original GFF file obtained from the article.
 Includes additional files with descriptions of polypeptides published prior to the draft genome and a file matching the current IDs of transcripts with the IDs of the first version of the portal.
+- changes mRNA, tRNA, rRNA, lnc_RNA, snRNA, snoRNA to Transcript and adds these terms as a Type to the last column
+- changes pseudogene to gene and adds this term as Type in the last column
+- adds Polypeptide line with the same content as CDS
+- adds descriptions to Polypeptides from curated file
+- adds gene IDs as parents to Polypeptides
+- adds IDs from previous version of the portal to Transcripts in a EST_IDs attribute

 ### edit_IPS
 An additional InterProScan file was created by substituting the polypeptide IDs for their respective gene IDs.
 Includes a file with this match.